-Indian New Year is another opportunity to experience wonder and gratitude for life and all the joy it holds.
-In Gujarat and some parts of Maharashtra, the new year is celebrated on the day after Deepavali, the Festival of Lights.
-It is one of the three-and-a-half most auspicious days of the year according to the panchanga, the traditional Indian calendar.
-In 2019, Indian New Year occurs on Monday, October 28.
+Happy Indian New Year!
+The new year is celebrated throughout North India, especially in Gujarat, on the day after the Deepavali festivities.
+It is the half day of the three-and-a-half most auspicious days of the year according to the panchanga, the traditional Indian calendar.
+In 2020, Indian New Year occurs on Monday, November 16.